-1. INTRODUCTION
+1. Introduction

 Dye is a chemical that is used to color fabrics, paper, leather, and other materials in such a way that the coloring is not easily affected by washing, heat, light, or other elements.
 The majority of dyes are organic compounds (i.e., they include carbon).
 The textile industry has long been a major contributor to environmental pollution due to the extensive use of synthetic dyes and chemical mordants.
 The effluent generated by the dyeing industry with much water would pollute the environment.
-The toxic waste created by synthetic dyes, including hazardous effluents, poses considerable environmental risks, including water contamination, releasing harmful chemicals and heavy metals into water bodies, which affect aquatic ecosystems and human health, and soil degradation [2].
-The textile industry has depended on synthetic dyes for a long time due to their affordability and ability to produce a wide range of colors.
-But the environmental impact of the synthetic dyeing process has become a serious threat.
-Awareness of these environmental issues is rising; the interest in natural dyes has increased.
+The toxic waste created by synthetic dyes including hazardous effluents poses considerable environmental risks, including water contamination, releasing harmful chemicals and heavy metals into water bodies, which affect aquatic ecosystems and human health and soil degradation [2].
+The textile industry has dependent on synthetic dyes for a long time due to their affordability and ability to produce a wide range of colors.
+But the environmental impact of synthetic dyeing process has become a serious threat.
+Awareness of these environmental issues are rising the interest in natural dyes has increased.
 Recently there has been a growing interest in sustainable and eco-friendly alternatives that can minimize environmental impact while maintaining the qualities of dyed fabrics.
 Natural dyes, derived from plant sources, present a promising solution by offering vibrant colors without the adverse environmental effects of synthetic dyes.
-Apart from their application in textiles, natural dyes are also used in the coloration of food, medicines, handicraft items, and toys and in leather processing [3].
+Apart from their application in textiles, natural dyes are also used in the coloration of food, medicines, handicraft items and toys, and in leather processing [3].
+Natural dyes and classification, natural colorants' classifications, sources, extraction methods, application methods for different textile fibers, and pros and cons.

 The performance of natural dyes varies based on the type of fabric used.
-Cotton is popular in natural dyeing studies because of its cellulose-based structure.
-It is known for its good absorbency and affinity for natural dyes, especially when used with an appropriate mordant [4].
-There is comparative research on dye staff extraction from ash tree bark and leaves, shiso leaves, henna leaves, eucalyptus leaves, orange peel, and pomegranate peel, as well as evaluation of dye quality, application of dye on fabric, and related other parameters, including environmental concerns [5].
+Cotton is a popular in natural dyeing studies because of its cellulose-based structure.
+It is known for its good absorbency and affinity for natural dyes especially when used with appropriate mordant [4].
+There is comparative research on dye staff extraction from ash tree bark & leaves, shiso leaves, henna leaves, eucalyptus leaves, orange peel and Pomegranate peel as well as evaluation of dye quality, application of dye on fabric and related other parameters including environmental concerns [5].

-As per study on pomegranate peel research, dyestuff extraction from the pomegranate peel was applied as a potential source of a synthetic dye.
-It is a first step to investigate the Tencel fabric samples through pomegranate peel dye [6].
-Mango bark has been reported to be used on silk and cotton materials as a source of natural dyes, and a wide range of colors have been produced using different mordants [7].
+A study on pomegranate peel.
+In this research, dyestuff extraction from the pomegranate peel was applied as potential source of a synthetic dye.
+It is a first step to investigate the tencel fabric samples through pomegranate peel dye [6].
+Mango bark has been reported to be used on silk and cotton materials as a source of natural dyes and a wide range of colors have been produced using different mordants [7].
 Progress has been made with the study in the use of extracted dye from mango leaves.
 It has a good scope for application on silk fabrics.
-Single and combined synthetic mordants were used for different color shades [8].
-An aqueous extraction method was used for the extraction of dye from orange peels and applied to lyocell fabric with FeSO4 & CuSO4 as mordants.
-Aqueous extraction technique was also used for dye extraction from mango leaves and mango peels [9].
+Single & combined synthetic mordants were used for different color shades [8].
+Aqueous extraction method was used for the extraction of dye from orange peels and applied on lyocell fabric with FeSO4 & CuSO4 as mordants.
+Aqueous extraction technique was also used for dye extraction from mango leaves & mango peels [9].